Anthropic principle: Reception and controversies

-Some applications of the anthropic principle have been criticized as an argument by lack of imagination, for tacitly assuming that carbon compounds and water are the only possible chemistry of life (sometimes called "carbon chauvinism", see also alternative biochemistry).
+Some applications of the anthropic principle have been criticized as an argument by lack of imagination, for tacitly assuming that carbon compounds and water are the only possible chemistry of life (sometimes called "carbon chauvinism"; see also alternative biochemistry).
 The range of fundamental physical constants consistent with the evolution of carbon-based life may also be wider than those who advocate a fine-tuned universe have argued.
 For instance, Harnik et al. propose a Weakless Universe in which the weak nuclear force is eliminated.
 They show that this has no significant effect on the other fundamental interactions, provided some adjustments are made in how those interactions work.
 However, if some of the fine-tuned details of our universe were violated, that would rule out complex structures of any kind—stars, planets, galaxies, etc.

-Lee Smolin has offered a theory designed to improve on the lack of imagination that anthropic principles have been accused of.
+Lee Smolin has offered a theory designed to improve on the lack of imagination that has been ascribed to anthropic principles.
 He puts forth his fecund universes theory, which assumes universes have "offspring" through the creation of black holes whose offspring universes have values of physical constants that depend on those of the mother universe.

 The philosophers of cosmology John Earman, Ernan McMullin, and Jesús Mosterín contend that "in its weak version, the anthropic principle is a mere tautology, which does not allow us to explain anything or to predict anything that we did not already know.
 In its strong version, it is a gratuitous speculation".
 A further criticism by Mosterín concerns the flawed "anthropic" inference from the assumption of an infinity of worlds to the existence of one like ours: